javiercollao/labyrinth-game/README.md

 Para entender el juego más a profundidad podemos ver [la siguiente presentación](https://www.youtube.com/watch?v=0GER_22lwRg&t=465s), algunos recursos como sprites se obtuvieron del siguiente [sitio web](https://www.spriters-resource.com/browser_games/pcdexterslabyrinth/?source=genre)

+### Clases

+A. BootGame: tiene como funcionalidad cargar los recursos gráficos y otros para la iniciación del juego.
+B. PlayGame: tiene como funcionalidad mostrar los recursos gráficos en la escena.
+C. Player: contiene todo las caracteristicas que posee Dexter en el laberinto.
+D. Door :  contiene la animacion y permisos que posee un portal para pasar al siguiente nivel.

 **Items**

-1. Microchip - Small computer chips that are required to unlock exits so Dexter can go to the next level.
+1. Microchip: small computer chips that are required to unlock exits so Dexter can go to the next level.
-2. Byte - A small pole with the numbers 1 and 0.
+2. Byte: A small pole with the numbers 1 and 0.
 20 of these are required to get an extra life.
 The numbers can have three different colors, but it is purely cosmetic.
-3. Power - Small atoms that add to the overall score.
+3. Power:  small atoms that add to the overall score.
-4. Floppy - Floppy disks that add to the overall score.
+4. Floppy: floppy disks that add to the overall score.
-5. Bolt - A giant screw that can crush both enemies and Dexter himself if he's not too careful.
+5. Bolt: a giant screw that can crush both enemies and Dexter himself if he's not too careful.
 It cannot be picked up.

 **Enemies**

-1. Virus - A small, bug-like creature that destroys Dexter the instant he touches it.
+1. Virus: a small, bug-like creature that destroys Dexter the instant he touches it.
 It moves in a square-like pattern.
-2. Nanorobot - Robots that always move in a straight line.
+2. Nanorobot: robots that always move in a straight line.
 They only change direction upon hitting a wall.
-3. Blob - An enemy that multiplies, destroying anything in its path.
+3. Blob: an enemy that multiplies, destroying anything in its path.
-4. Meanie - Small androids that move towards Dexter.
+4. Meanie: small androids that move towards Dexter.

-### Clases

-BootGame
-PlayGame

-Player

-Microship
-Byte
-Power
-Floppy
-Bolt

-Virus
-Nanorobot
-Blob
-Meanie

-Door

 ### Documentación